CityHallin/valheim/dedicated_server/add_dedicated_server.md

 <img src="./readme_files/p2.png" width="500px">
 <br />

-- Enter the server URL and port number (example format below) and click **Add Server**.
+- Get the server name from the admin of the dedicated Valheim server.
+It will have either an IP address or URL followed by a port number (example below).
+Enter the server IP or URL and port number here and click **Add Server**.

 ```
-examplegameurl.com:2456
+valheim.cityhallin.com:2456
 ```

 <img src="./readme_files/p3.png" width="400px">
 <br />

-- Select the new server from your server list and click **Connect**.
+- Select the new server you just added from your server list and click **Connect**.

 <img src="./readme_files/p4.png" width="400px">
 <br />